veridu/veridu.github.io/how-it-works.md

                 2. Data cleansing
             </h3>
             <p class="light">
-                Following the data scraping step we're left with a mass of raw, unstructured data that we need to make sense of.
+                Following the data gathering step we're left with a mass of raw, unstructured data that we need to make sense of.
 We do this by cleansing the data and structuring it into a standard format, turning the raw data into facts like 'first name', 'last name', 'gender', 'location', and 'age'.
             </p>
             <p class="light">
                 When it comes to machine learning, if you put rubbish in you'll get rubbish out, and this step ensures we never get into that situation.
 By identifying and marking any missing facts (for example, perhaps none of the accounts used by a user to verify themselves contained a date of birth), we train our models using only the highest quality data.